yale-cpsc-223/pset-hello-jack/README.md

 ## Due Date: 2023-01-27 11:59 PM NHT (New Haven Time)

 ## Purpose
-This assignment is designed to familiarize you with a C development environment, the Gradescope submission system.
+This assignment is designed to familiarize you with a C development environment and the Gradescope submission system.
-It is *not* designed to be an intellectual challenge not to be tedious.
+It is *not* designed to be an intellectual challenge nor to be tedious.

 ## Assignment
 Write a C program that greets the user with their name.